Lecture Notes in Cosmology: Short summary of the thermal history of the universe

-We know that antimatter exists but we also know that matter is the most abundant in the universe.
-If they were produced exactly in the same quantity, they should have annihilated almost completely when in equilibrium in the primordial plasma, leaving just photons.
-Instead, we have a small but nonvanishing baryon-to-photon ratio $\eta_{\rm b} = 5.5\times 10^{-10}$. \paragraph{Decoupling of the Top quark.} The Top quark is the most massive of all observed fundamental particles, $m_{\rm Top}c^2 = 173$ GeV, so it is probably the first to decouple from the primordial plasma.
-For this reason it is considered here in this list. \paragraph{Electroweak phase transition.} At a thermal energy of about 100 GeV, which corresponds to $10^{-12}$ seconds after the Big Bang, the electromagnetic and weak forces start to behave distinctly.
-This happens because the vector bosons $W^\pm$ and $Z^0$ gain their masses, of roughly 80 and 90 GeV respectively, through the Higgs mechanism and the weak interaction ``weakens'', since it is now ruled by the Fermi constant:
+\paragraph{Electroweak phase transition.} At thermal energies of about 200 GeV, which correspond to $10^{-12}$ seconds after the Big Bang, the electromagnetic and weak forces start to behave distinctly.
+This occurs because the vector bosons $W^\pm$ and $Z^0$ gain their masses, which are roughly 80 and 90 GeV, respectively, through the Higgs mechanism, and the weak interaction ``weakens'' since it is now governed by the Fermi constant, whose value is as follows \cite{Mohr:2024kco}:

+Fermions might also acquire their masses through the Higgs mechanism, assuming a coupling of them with the Higgs field (the Yukawa coupling).
+If this is so, then before the electroweak phase transition, the universe was populated only by effectively massless species.

-\paragraph{QCD phase transition.} Below 150 MeV quarks pass from their asymptotic freedom to bound states form by two (mesons) or three (baryons) of them.
+\paragraph{Decoupling of the Top quark.} The Top quark is the most massive of all observed fundamental particles, $m_{\rm Top}c^2 = 173$ GeV, so it is probably the first to decouple from the primordial plasma.
+For this reason, it is included on this list. \paragraph{QCD phase transition.} Below 150 MeV, quarks transition from their asymptotic freedom to bound states composed of two (mesons) or three (baryons) particles.
 The above energy corresponds roughly to 20 $\mu$s after the Big Bang.

-\paragraph{DM freeze-out.} We do not know if DM is made up of particles and, if so, which ones.
-For the neutralino case, the freeze-out takes place at about 25 MeV.
+\paragraph{DM freeze-out.} With freeze-out, one usually refers to an epoch when particle-antiparticle annihilation becomes inefficient due to the expansion of the universe, and thus the particle abundance becomes fixed.
+For the neutralino case, the freeze-out occurs at approximately 25 MeV.

-\paragraph{Neutrino decoupling.} Neutrinos maintain thermal equilibrium with the primordial plasma through interactions such as
+\paragraph{Neutrino decoupling.} Neutrinos maintain thermal equilibrium with the primordial plasma through interactions such as:

 down to a thermal energy of 1 MeV, which corresponds roughly to 1 second after the Big Bang.
-Below this energy threshold they decouple.
-We can calculate roughly the 1 MeV scale of decoupling in the following way.
-Using Eq.~\eqref{intratedef} with $v_{\rm rel} = c$, since neutrinos are relativistic, one gets:
+Below this energy threshold, they decouple.
+We can roughly calculate the 1 MeV scale of decoupling in the following way.
+Since neutrinos are relativistic, we can use Eq.~\eqref{intratedef} with $v_{\rm rel} = c$, obtaining: